badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 (Note that the ESP32-S3 board is an earlier iteration but the principle is the same.)

-The trick to getting this all lined up is to actually import 3D models of all components into Fusion 360.
+The trick to getting this all lined up is importing 3D models of all components into Fusion 360.

 <img src="./media/motherboard-7.png" style="width: 100%;">

-EasyEDA allows exporting a 3D model of the PCB, including the components (if the component has a 3D model).
-This allows me to expirment with component placement and orientation, try out different PCB layouts, etc. That saves me enormous amounts of time and frustration.
+EasyEDA allows exporting a 3D model of the PCB, including the components (if they have 3D models).
+This allows me to experiment with component placement and orientation, try out different PCB layouts, etc. That saves me enormous amounts of time and frustration.

 ## Software
-The software is stupid simple and based on my mcugdx framework.
-There entire source code is a [single 390 LOC file](https://github.com/badlogic/mcugdx/blob/main/examples/boxie/main/main.cpp) that invokes the "easy" mcugdx API to:
+The software is straightforward and based on my mcugdx framework.
+The entire source code is a [single 390 LOC file](https://github.com/badlogic/mcugdx/blob/main/examples/boxie/main/main.cpp) that uses the "easy" mcugdx API to:

 - Check if an SD card is present
-- List the MP3 files on the SD card an sort them by name
+- List the MP3 files on the SD card and sort them by name
 - Start playback of the first file on the SD card
 - React to button presses and the volume knob

-You can dig into the [mcugdx sources](https://github.com/badlogic/mcugdx/tree/main/src) to how to implement all this under the hood on top of ESP-IDF.
+You can dig into the [mcugdx sources](https://github.com/badlogic/mcugdx/tree/main/src) to see how to implement all this under the hood on top of ESP-IDF.

 ## Mario, how do I build this myself?
 I'm glad you asked.
 It's definitely not for the faint of heart.
-Assuming you have everything you need to solder SMD components, wires, M1-M3 screwsbasic tools like pliers, etc. (see the things I recommneded above), here are all the things you need specifically for this project:
+Assuming you have everything needed to solder SMD components, wires, M1-M3 screws, and basic tools like pliers (see recommended items above), here's what you need specifically for this project:

-- [3D model of the enclosure](./project/boxie.3mf), ready to be printed.
-Just import it into your slicer, enable supports (needed for the USB-C cutout), and print with PLA.
-This should "just work" with any popular 3D printer, without tons of precision.
-If you want to modify the enclosure, use this [Fusion 360 file](./project/boxie.f3z).
+- [3D model of the enclosure](./project/boxie.3mf) - Ready to print.
+Import into your slicer, enable supports (for USB-C cutout), and print with PLA.
+Should work with any popular 3D printer.
+For modifications, use this [Fusion 360 file](./project/boxie.f3z).
-- [3D model of the cartridge cover](./project/cartridge-cover.3mf).
-It's a single cover.
-Just duplicate it and position the copies in your slicer as you like.
-You can reduce the infill density to 10% or even lower.
-It doesn't have to be super strong.
-The cover is also part of the Fusion 360 enclosure file above, if you want to modify it.
+- [3D model of the cartridge cover](./project/cartridge-cover.3mf) - Print multiple copies by duplicating in your slicer.
+Can use 10% infill or lower.
+The cover is also in the Fusion 360 enclosure file above.
-- [Cartridge PCB Gerber files](./project/cartridge-gerber.zip).
-A 2 layer board design you can send to a PCB manufacturer like JLCPCB, PCBWay, or Aisler as is.
-I use JLCPCB.
-If you want to modify the board, you can import this [EasyEDA Pro project](./project/cartridge.epro) into EasyEDA or KiCad 9+, make your changes, and export the Gerber files from there.
-Instead of hand soldering the SD card socket like I did, you can also send off the Gerber along with the BOM below to e.g. JLCPCB to get fully assembled PCBs.
+- [Cartridge PCB Gerber files](./project/cartridge-gerber.zip) - 2-layer board design for manufacturers like JLCPCB, PCBWay, or Aisler.
+For modifications, import this [EasyEDA Pro project](./project/cartridge.epro) into EasyEDA or KiCad 9+.
+Optional: Have JLCPCB assemble the board using the BOM below instead of hand-soldering.
 - [Cartridge BOM](./project/cartridge-bom.xlsx).
 All components needed to assemble the cartridge.
 Features LCSC part numbers (where I buy them) as well as manufacturer name and part number if you want to order them some place else.
 The BOM includes 2 decoupling caps, which according to my real world testing can be omitted.
 - [Motherboard PCB Gerber files](./project/motherboard-gerber.zip).
 Another 2 layer board ready to be send to a PCB manufacturer.
 Here's the [EasyEDA Pro project](./project/motherboard.epro) if you want to modify it.
 - [Motherboard BOM](./project/motherboard-bom.xlsx).
 All the components you need to assemble the motherboard, with LSCS and manufacturer info.